Splendor-Mobile-Game/ServerSide/README.md

 There is a protected `main` branch which stores "production" code.
 In order to avoid code destroying, the default branch is `develop`.
 We don't want to work directly on it, because few users may be editing the same files.
 Instead - you must create a new branch which will be a temporal storage for any additional code that you've created.

+## Documentation in Doxygen
+In the main directory of the repository, there is a Doxygen configuration file for creating documentation from code.
+To update the documentation with the added code, you should follow these steps:

+1. Open the Doxyfile using Doxywizard.
+2. Select the "Run" tab.
+3. Click the "Run doxygen" button and wait for a few seconds.

+A "docs" folder will be created in the main directory, and an "html" folder containing the documentation will be created within it.